 Head PGA Professional at North Hills Country Club, Eddie Terasa, even has never had one and he is one of the greatest players in the history of the state.

 Jason thought that was all pretty cool, but wasn’t too worked up.
-When I asked him if he was in shock or something, he said no but it was a lot easier than playing the entire hole and figured he probably shot about 160 on the round.
-I said he should be really excited and he said, “Well I wish it would’ve been you.”
-I told him I was pumped that it happened to him and especially at my bachelor party!
+When I asked him if he was in shock or something, he said no but “It was a lot easier than playing the entire hole!”
+He figured he probably shot about 160 on the round.
+I said he should be really excited and he said, “Well, I wish it would’ve been you.”
+I told him I was pumped that it happened to him and especially at my bachelor party.

 Maybe the funniest part of the story is what happened on 18.
 Not realizing it was a big deal at all, he teed up the same pink ball and shanked it dead left in to the woods.
 Kris was watching and said no way he was going to lose it.
 He went back and searched the woods, somehow found it and told him to put it somewhere safe for the rest of the round.